Alpine Tips

 On colder days add more clothing to your legs.
 Slightly thicker long underwear, thicker pants = happiness.
 If it’s really cold, wet or windy I’ll wear Gore-Tex pants while climbing.
 That can make all the difference, but if it’s not cold/wet/windy then you will sweat out and be miserable.
 Be sure they are cut for climbing and not ski boots, loose legs are deadly with crampons.
 Tape if necessary.

-Want to read the rest of the pro tips from Will?
+Want to learn the rest of the pro tips from Will?

-Will Gadd: Keeping your hands warm, Part 1
+Will Gadd: Keeping your hands & feet warm, Part 1

 Canadian ice climbing expert Will Gadd shares some of his top tips for keeping your hands (and feet) warm.
 This is part one of a series of three articles.